This is the multi-page printable view of this section. Click here to print.

 5 - Influence Fields

-How to use GlobalCameraInfluenceComponent and CameraInfluenceFieldComponent to apply dynamic camera modifications globally or within spatial zones.
+How GlobalCameraInfluenceComponent and CameraInfluenceFieldComponent shift camera priority globally or within spatial trigger volumes — types, priority stacking, channel-aware routing.

-Influence Fields are modifiers that change camera priority dynamically beyond what any individual Phantom Camera’s base prioerity specifies.
-Two types are available: global components that apply unconditionally, and spatial field components that apply only when the player enters a defined volume.
+Influence Fields modify the effective priority of Phantom Cameras without changing their base priority values.
+Two types are available: global components that apply for their entire active lifetime, and spatial components that apply only while an entity is inside a PhysX trigger volume.

 Camera Influence Field component in the O3DE Inspector